kepano/kepano-obsidian/Readme.md

 ### Categories and tagging

 My notes are primarily organized using the category property, e.g. `category: "[[Movies]]"`.
 These also function as links that help me easily navigate to the overview note for that category.
-Some rules I personally follow:
+Some rules I follow:

 - Always pluralize categories and tags
 - Use `YYYY-MM-DD` everywhere